 4. Construction, Operation and Maintenance Specifications – Not Applicable

+5. Special Provisions for Publicly-Owned Treatment Works (POTWs) – Not Applicable

 6. Other Special Provisions

 a.
 Notification of Discharge.
 The Discharger shall notify the Central Valley Water Board, the Stockton East Water District, and DDW, District 10 Stockton Office by telephone at least 24 hours prior to initiating a discharge to Bloods Creek.